 Most types of polymer clay are not burned or damaged when they are baked for a long time.
 This is because the clay is oil based.
 There is no risk of water evaporating from the clay or cracking.

-The only limiting factor for baking is the color of your craft.
+In addition, another limiting factor for baking is the color of your craft.
 If you bake polymer clay for too long, it will being to darken and turn brownish.
 This shouldn’t be a concern if you are planning to paint it later.

 However, if you are working with light or translucent polymer clay then keep this in mind to avoid ruining your project.

-If you live at an altitude of 3,000 feet for instance, you will probably need to bake ten minutes longer and at 5-10 degree higher temperature.
 A bit of trial and error will help you determine the ideal baking conditions.

 Temperate Control for Polymer Clay